relaxed living and studying

 If your request for a certain residential complex or a certain room / apartment type cannot be fulfilled, we will offer you an alternative.
 If you wish, you can also be placed on a waiting list.
 However, we cannot guarantee that a suitable room / apartment will be available by the beginning of the semester.

-We have 14 residential complexes with 3,758 places in Cottbus, Eberswalde, Frankfurt (Oder) and Senftenberg.
+We have 14 residential facilities with 3,764 places at the Cottbus, Eberswalde, Frankfurt (Oder) and Senftenberg sites.

 The occupancy takes place both individually in one-room apartments and together in shared apartments.
 2 to 5 students share the kitchen and bathroom.

 The rooms are fully furnished (bed, desk, chair, shelf, cupboard, lamps, etc.).
 You have to bring your own pillow, duvet and bed linen.